rpm-lab/CSCI5980-Spr23-DL-RPM/projects/project3.md

 ## Deadline

-This project is due on <b>Tuesday, March 16th at 11:59pm CT</b>.
+This project is due on <b>Thursday, March 16th at 11:59pm CT</b>.
 We suggest starting as soon as possible.

 ## Grading